CarlosBaezFumero/CarlosBaezFumero/README.md

 Hi there 👋

-Originally from the Canary Islands, Spain 🏝️ Determined to become a Developer.
-Recently completed Le Wagon bootcamp to do just that.
-Currently assisting in a website, and would love to bring these skills to a full-time position.
+Originally from the Canary Islands, Spain. 🏝️Looking for exciting new challenges to learn and keep doing what I love.
+I've been freelancing on a web project with Typescript and Nextjs to bring a product to life.
+Always in search of new opportunities to keep growing.

 📫 Reach me: 📧 carlos.baez.fumero@gmail.com or www.linkedin.com/in/carlos-baez-fumero/